Publix Logo

 1930 – 1948

 The fundamental principle of the Publix logo is the name.
-It served as a sign that was installed on old and new supermarket buildings when new points of sale appeared.
-At different times it was designed in different ways but always adhered to current trends and customer reactions.
-A deep subtext was also necessarily invested so that the symbolism corresponded to the intent and purpose.
+It served as a sign installed on old and new supermarket buildings when new points of sale appeared.
+It was designed differently at different times but always adhered to current trends and customer reactions.
+A deep subtext was also necessary so that the symbolism corresponded to the intent and purpose.

 1948 – 1952